code-dispenser/Conditionals/ReadMe.md

 var result = await ConditionEngine.Evaluate -> (get)Rule.Evaluate -> (foreach)ConditionSet.Evaluate -> (recurse)BooleanConditionTree.Evaluate
 ```

 Both rules and individual conditions can have an associated event.
-These events, depending on configuration, are raised on success, on failure or either.
+These events, depending on configuration, are raised on success, on failure or on either.
 Events can be subscribed to
 for use in forms and view models which can handle the events using local event handlers.
 Additionally, there's the ability to register dynamic event handlers.
 These dynamic event handlers are registered with your
 chosen IOC container and are instantiated with any injected dependencies every time their associated event is published via the condition engine.